French Open, day 7 men’s roundup: Djokovic to meet Musetti, who makes last 16 on Grand Slam debut

-Novak Djokovic cruised into the French Open last 16 for the 12th consecutive year with a 6-1, 6-4, 6-1 victory over Lithuania’s 93rd-ranked Ricardas Berankis on Saturday.
+Novak Djokovic moved effortlessly into the French Open fourth round for the 12th successive year on Saturday, setting up an intriguing duel against Italian teenager Lorenzo Musetti.

 The world No 1 will take on Italian 19-year-old Lorenzo Musetti for a place in the quarter-finals